YahyaRabbani20/Biosensor-ML-models-2021-2022-/README.md

 ## Key Project Highlights

-### 1. Machine Learning Models for DNA-SWCNT Sensors
+### 1. Machine Learning Models for DNA-SWCNT Optical Sensors
 Machine learning algorithms were employed to predict the fluorescence response of DNA-wrapped SWCNT sensors when exposed to **Fumonisin B1 (FB1)** mycotoxins.
 The machine learning process included:
 - **Artificial Neural Networks (ANN)** were used to predict the non-linear behavior of the sensors.
 - **Support Vector Machines (SVM)** provided reliable classification for high and low sensor responses.